Origin of German Language

 For online help pronouncing German words, try LEO, a German translator with pronunciation.
 Just type in the word you want to hear, and click on the speaker.

-30 most important German phrases
+This post is part of the series: 30 most important German phrases

 Learn about when to say Du and Sie, why the word Fraeulein has disappeared and the 30 most important phrases in German, starting with greetings and good bye.